ulysses-camara/ulysses-senteval/README.md

 ### Using lazy embedders

-Lazy embedders, e.g., TF-IDF, need a "special" embedding scheme since they need to be fitted again for each k-fold partition and repetition only in the train split in order to avoid contamining the results.
+Lazy embedders, e.g., TF-IDF, require a "special" embedding scheme because they need to be fitted again for each k-fold partition and repetition, but only in the train splits, in order to avoid contaminating the results.
-For that we provided a ready-to-use class, `UlyssesSentEvalLazy`, which handles this situation adequately.
+For this purpose, we have provided a ready-to-use class called `UlyssesSentEvalLazy`, which handles this situation adequately.

 ```python
 import sklearn.feature_extraction.text